chrisvizes/chrisvizes.github.io/_posts/2020-06-08-millionaire-viz.md

 * I didn't turn off or address mobile layouts.
 * I'm not entirely sure if this is an issue or not, but I may have misrepresented the numbers.
 The source says the figures are in terms of thousands, but I have not shown them as such.
 I did this because I couldn't see how the numbers would make sense if they represented thousands.
 It would have shown billions of US millionaires, but there aren't billions of US citizens!
 More investigation needed.
 * Part of this comes down to myself no knowing, but I should have included a definition of terms used.
 I.e. who do I define as a millionaire?
 When was the study?
 Who was the study by?
 How was the data collected?
 What is the prediction based on?

+## Day One Complete
+That's the first one done, and even a little blog to reflect on it.
+Fingers crossed I can keep pumping the dashboards out at least in preparation for the exam.

+## Have any feedback or ideas?
+Pop me a message on twitter @Chris_Vizes

+Thanks for reading.